 Back to Home Page or

-Contents Page or Divination
+Page or Divination

-The system of numerology is a method
+The system of numerology is

-based upon statement of the Greek philosopher Pythagoras, "The world is built upon the power of numbers."
+practice is based upon statement of the Greek philosopher Pythagoras, "The world is built upon the power of numbers."

 Numerological practices and beliefs have survived throughout the centuries

 down to the present day.
 An example of this concerns the numbers 11, 22,

 and 33, that are claimed to be master numbers and must not be reduced to a

 single digit, which when corresponding to an individual's name

 prognosticate that the individual is a highly developed person